Matthew1906/100DaysOfPython/README.md

 ## Projects:
 ##### Some projects are a little different than the file, since it has been optimized and shortened
 ##### Some can be run, but have performance issues (repl.it have its limitations)
-##### Some can't be run because there are environment variables, but feel free to have a look around the code
+##### Some can't be run because there are environment variables (API Authentication), but feel free to have a look around the code
 ##### Some are not put into a link, because it's too complicated to implement again with a dummy account / it uses applications that i use for myself

 ### Simple and Runnable in Console: